CodeWizard-1/restaurant/README.md

 **Validator CSS**:

-checking the css code also showed that there are no errors
+Checking the css code also showed that there are no errors
 ![Alt text](image-15.png)